[HISTORY: Adopted by the Orangetown Town Board 11-28-1951. Amendments noted where applicable.]

-Not call attention to his goods by blowing a horn, by ringing a bell other than a house doorbell, by shouting or crying or by any loud or unusual noise.
+Not call attention to his goods, wares, commodities, food and/or beverage products or services by blowing a horn, by ringing a bell other than a house doorbell, by shouting or crying or by any loud or unusual noise.

-Not frequent any street in an exclusive nature so as to cause a private or public nuisance.
+Not frequent any street, road or highway in an exclusive nature so as to cause a private or public nuisance.

 Keep the vehicle and/or receptacles used by him in the furtherance of his licensed business in a sound, clean and sanitary condition.